Haminu Draman: International career

 Draman was 19 when he made his international debut for Ghana in a friendly against Saudi Arabia in Riyadh on 14 November 2005.
 He is a member of the national team, and was called up to the 2006 World Cup.
 He scored his first goal of the tournament against the U.S. on 22 June 2006.

-He took a starring role in Ghana's International friendly against former World Champions Brazil on 27 March 2007 where the Ghanaians lost 1–0, terrorising the Samba Boys right back Ilsinho, before being dismissed late in the game for a second bookable offence on Ilsinho's replacement Daniel Alves.
+He took a starring role in Ghana's International friendly against former World Champions Brazil on 27 March 2007 where the Ghanaians lost 1–0, terrorising the Samba Boys right back Ilsinho, before being dismissed late in the game for a second bookable offence on Ilsinho's replacement Dani Alves.

 Note on name

 There was some confusion during the 2006 FIFA World Cup as Draman's surname was misspelled DRAMANI on the back of his shirt and, as a result, on FIFA documents.
 The Ghanaian FA confirmed his name was Draman.
 He also confirmed this himself in an interview to Sport Express, a Russian newspaper.